 The other night, I had the opportunity to sit in on New York Adventure Club’s Webinar called ‘The History of Fashion Exhibitions, From Bland to Blockbusters’.
-I am a lover of fashion and a fashion industry professional, but I did not go to fashion school.
+I am a lover of art and fashion and a fashion industry professional, but I did not go to fashion school.
 This two-hour insight into the history of fashion exhibitions was eye-opening for me.
 I work in the retail industry, so this concept is never discussed or even mentioned.
 I’d be curious to share thoughts with my colleagues who have fashion degrees.

 The biggest take-away I had from this webinar, aside from the fact that I need to explore past fashion exhibitions, was this huge controversial question: Is Fashion Art?
 My short answer is yes.
 The past fashion exhibitions that were shown comprise of couture, elegant designs in an innovative and creative way.
 The fashion exhibitions from different eras, from deceased designers, or exhibitions trying to share a message are obviously art forms.
 Fashion as art becomes a complicated concept when there is a living designer involved or the exhibition is in a brand’s own building.
 The narrative changes from art to marketing when the designer or brand is able to curate the exhibition to portray their message exactly how they want.